EDS-Bioinformatics-Laboratory/MSM_PCdifferentiation/README.md

 All software is written in C++

 ## References
 * Martínez, M. R., Corradin, A., Klein, U., Álvarez, M. J., Toffolo, G. M., di Camillo, B., … Stolovitzky, G. A. (2012).
-Quantitative modeling of the terminal differentiation of B * cells and mechanisms of lymphomagenesis.
+Quantitative modeling of the terminal differentiation of B-cells and mechanisms of lymphomagenesis.
 Proceedings of the National Academy of Sciences, 109(7), 2672–2677.
-Meyer-Hermann, M., Mohr, E., Pelletier, N., Zhang, Y., Victora, G. D., & Toellner, K. M. (2012).
+* Meyer-Hermann, M., Mohr, E., Pelletier, N., Zhang, Y., Victora, G. D., & Toellner, K. M. (2012).
 A theory of germinal center b cell selection, division, and exit.
 Cell Reports, 2(1), 162–174.